SAP/crossplane-provider-cloudfoundry/README.md

 kind delete cluster <cluster-name>
 ```

+### Upgrade Tests

+The provider comes with a set of upgrade tests that can be run locally.
+To learn more about it : [Upgrade Tests README](./test/upgrade/README.md).

 #### Required Configuration
 In order for the tests to perform successfully some configuration need to be present as environment variables: